-4. Applications in periods of high demand
+5. Applications in a period of high demand

-- 4.1 If we anticipate receiving a large number of applications for broadcasts in the same or similar geographical area during a particular period of time (for example, around Ramadan), we may not apply our usual first-come, first-served approach.
+- If we anticipate receiving a large number of applications for broadcasts in the same or similar geographical area during a particular period of time (for example, around Ramadan), we may not apply our usual first-come, first-served approach.
 Instead, Ofcom may invite applications to be submitted within a specified window.
 We will then decide whether the licence should be awarded by means of a draw, taking into account the number of applications received and the availability of suitable frequencies.
 The dates of the application window will be announced in advance on our website.
-To ensure you are alerted to these announcements, you may wish to subscribe to our Broadcasting email updates on Ofcom's website: https://www.ofcom.org.uk/about-ofcom/latest/email-updates - 4.2 Any application for an SRSL during a period of high demand which is received after the specified window (see above) has closed will only be considered if it is for an area for which we have not already received an application, and subject to the availability of a suitable frequency.
+To ensure you are alerted to these announcements, you may wish to subscribe to our broadcasting email updates on Ofcom's website. - 5.2 Any application for an SRSL during a period of high demand which is received after the specified window (see above) has closed will only be considered if it is for an area for which we have not already received an application, and subject to the availability of a suitable frequency.
 Applications received before an application window opens will be rejected.
-After the window for submitting applications has closed, we will publish a list of areas for which applications have been received on our website: https://www.ofcom.org.uk/manage-your-licence/radio-broadcast-licensing/apply-for-aradio-broadcast-licence. - 4.3 Where Ofcom has not anticipated a large number of applications for broadcasts in the same or similar geographical areas, but receives two or more applications on the same day 180 days in advance of the requested broadcast dates, which both propose to broadcast to a similar area in a similar time period, we will hold a draw regardless of whether or not the services propose to cover the same event or religious festival/period.
-Ofcom will notify applicants if it intends to award a licence via a draw. - 4.4 Once the application window has closed, we will check each application to ensure it meets the criteria set out in paragraph 3.12.
+After the window for submitting applications has closed, we will publish a list of areas for which applications have been received on our website. - 5.3 Where Ofcom has not anticipated a large number of applications for broadcasts in the same or similar geographical areas, but receives two or more applications on the same day 180 days in advance of the requested broadcast dates, which both propose to broadcast to a similar area in a similar time period, we will hold a draw regardless of whether or not the services propose to cover the same event5 or religious festival/period.
+Ofcom will notify applicants if it intends to award a licence via a draw. - Once the application window has closed, we will check each application to ensure it meets the criteria set out in paragraph 2.12.
 Any applications which do not meet the criteria will be rejected and we will provide a summary of the reason for rejection to the applicant.
-We will not refund the application fee. - 4.5 All draws will be filmed and the recording will be published on YouTube for a short period after the draw.
-We will email the link to the video to those applicants who were in the draw. - 4.6 For each draw we will pull out each applicant in turn, formally noting the order in which they were drawn. - 4.7 Shortly after a draw, we will publish on our website a list of the order in which each application was drawn.
-The delay is necessary to allow us to add subtitles to the video for those who are visually impaired.
+We will not refund the application fee. - 5.5 All draws will be filmed and the recording will be published on YouTube for a short period after the draw.
+We will email the link to the video to those applicants who were in the draw. - 5.6 For each draw we will pull out each applicant in turn, formally noting the order in which they were drawn. - 5.7 Shortly after a draw, we will publish on our website a list of the order in which each application was drawn.
+The delay is necessary to allow us to add subtitles to the video for those who are visually impaired. - 5.8 After the draw we will fully assess the applications.
+If the first applicant to be drawn is not eligible to hold a licence or fails to respond to enquiries within a time frame we specify, we will reject the application and assess the application of the second applicant to be drawn,

-&lt;sup>9 Unless there is an official event organiser that can inform Ofcom which application it supports.
-See paragraph 4.7
+5 Unless there is an official event organiser that can inform Ofcom which application it supports.
+See paragraph 3.7